Robotics-Club-IIT-BHU/gym-carpark/README.md

 2. The functions of the environment, available to you for various purposes, are as follows.
 Please go through the functions themselves in this [file](https://github.com/Robotics-Club-IIT-BHU/gym-carpark/blob/main/carpark-arena/carpark_arena/envs/simpleDrivingEnv.py), if you wish to know their arguments and/or return values.

 3. You can also run the file **helper.py** to see the documentation of the different various functions.

+4. An example of how the arena works is given in the file **manual_control.py**, which contains the mechanism for controlling the car manually, for testing purposes.